pkocandr/maven-repository-builder/README.md

                             output direcotry.
 It can be empty or multi-level path, e.g. path/to/repo.
 Defaults to "maven-repository".
       -a CLASSIFIERS
-                            Colon-separated list of additional classifiers to download.
+                            Comma-separated list of additional classifiers to download.
                             By default "sources" will be used.
 It is possible to use "__all__" to request all available classifiers (works only when artifact list is generated from config).
 There can be a type